 Asian Style- Eggplantplant (Aubergine)

 This post may contain affiliate links, such as those to Amazon.
-We may receive a small commission for purchases made through these links.
+We receive a small commission for purchases made through these links.
 We appreciate your support!
+See disclaimer

 A delicious and easy Asian-style aubergine dish with a healthy turmeric rice side dish.